AntonC9018/Dungeon-Hopper-Docs/docs/decorators.md

 This is the moment the `Decorator.decorate` method is called.
 It works by taking the list of `affectedChains` from the decorator class and adding them to the `chainTemplate` of your entity class.

 For example, such chains would create a chain named `myCheck` on the entity class's `chainTemplate` and add the handlers `checkHandler1` and `checkHandler2` onto it.
-After that, it would create the chain `myExecute`, adding just the `executeHandler1` to it and, finally, it would just create the new `myEmpty` chain on the `chainTemplate`, without adding any handler onto it:
+After that, it would create the chain `myExecute`, adding just the `executeHandler1` onto it and, finally, it would just create the new `myEmpty` chain on the `chainTemplate`, without adding any handler onto it:
 ```lua
 MyDecorator.affectedChains = {
     { 'myCheck',   { checkHandler1, checkHandler2 } },